-Foreigners are entitled to perform work in the territory of Poland if, among others, they:
+Foreigners are entitled to perform work in Poland if, among others, they:

-- ❖ have a status of a refugee granted in Poland,

-- have a permanent residence permit,

-- ♦ have a long-term EU-resident permit,

-- ❖ are citizens of an EU Member State,

-- are citizens of a European Economic Area Member State not belonging to the EU,

-- ♦ have a temporary residence permit,

-- have a work permit.
+- have the status of a refugee granted in Poland, - have the permanent residence permit, - $\boldsymbol{\diamondsuit}$ have the residence permit for long-term EU-residents, - $\boldsymbol{\diamondsuit}$ are citizens of an EU member state, - are citizens of a European Economic Area member state not belonging to the EU, - have the temporary residence permit (under the conditions specified in this permit), - ♦ have the work permit.

-A work permit is granted by a voivode (except for a seasonal work permit which is granted on behalf of a staroste, by the director of a Poviat Employment Office) at the request of the entity entrusting performance of work to the foreigner.
-Currently, the applicable regulations stipulate six types of work permits granted to foreigners.
-The work permits include, among others, the permits for:
+The work permit is granted by a voivode (except for the seasonal work permit which is granted on behalf of a staroste by the director of a Poviat Labour Office) at the request of an entity which employs the foreigner.
+Currently, the applicable regulations stipulate six types of work permits granted to foreigners which include the permits for:

-- foreigners who perform work in the territory of Poland under a contract with an entity whose registered office, place of residence, or branch, establishment, or other type of organized activity is located in the territory of Poland (type A work permit); - foreigners who are members of a management board of a legal entity registered in the National Court Register or of a capital company in organization and who stay in the territory of Poland for a period exceeding 6 months in total within 12 consecutive months (type B work permit): - workers posted to work in Poland by a foreign entrepreneur (type C, D, and E work permits); - workers performing seasonal work in the territory of Poland (in agriculture, gardening, or tourism; type S work permit).
+- foreigners who perform work in Poland under a contract with an entity whose registered office, place of residence, or branch, establishment, or other type of organized activity is located in Poland (type A work permit); - foreigners who are members of the management board of a legal entity registered in the National Court Register or of a capital company in organization, and who stay in Poland for a period exceeding 6 months in total within 12 consecutive months (type B work permit); - workers posted to work in Poland by a foreign entrepreneur (type C, D, and E work permits); - workers performing seasonal work in Poland (in agriculture, gardening, or tourism; type S work permit).

-A work permit of a foreign person is valid for a definite time, no longer than 3 years, and for a given foreigner.
+The work permit of a foreigner is valid for a definite time, no longer than 3 years, and for a given foreigner.
 In the case of members of management boards of companies that employ more than 25 persons, a work permit may be valid up to 5 years.
-A seasonal work permit may be issued for maximum 9 months.
+The seasonal work permit may be issued for maximum 9 months.